BondedMagnetSource

 S19.
 European Commission: RoHS Directive overview

-Used for scope and restricted-substances boundary (currently ten listed substances).
+Used for EEE scope and restricted-substances boundary (currently ten listed substances).

 https://environment.ec.europa.eu/topics/waste-and-recycling/rohs-directive_en